GradienceTeam/Gradience/README.md

 ## Theming Setup

-You can also go in `Preferences` and apply overwrite for Flatpak
+You can also go in `Preferences` and apply override for Flatpak

 ### Libadwaita applications